10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 This cycle happens quickly, without conscious awareness.

-Research in affective neuroscience shows that emotional reactions originate in the brain’s amygdala, which processes threats faster than rational thinking2.
+Research in neuroscience shows that emotional reactions start in the brain’s amygdala, which processes threats faster than rational thinking2.

 Can Emotional Immaturity Change?